 I’m not talking about the sense of saving with the highest possible savings rate or investing that money in the stock market.
 These are all prerequisites and extremely meaningful and liberating things that every person should acquire.
 No, I’m talking about planning for the annual withdrawal rate of invested money during financial independence.

 As a background to the topic was about 20 years ago, a stock market study (Trinity), how much money a US pensioner can withdraw from his pension depot annually, without him running out of money until his death.
 As a result, came out at that time, with a 4% annual withdrawal rate from the deposit at retirement and then starting from this amount annually increasing by the rate of inflation, the cash flow with a security of about 90% during the remainder of the pensioner’s lifetime does not abate.
+The 4% rule was born.

 The study also accounts so far for the standard US retiree.
 Only then, when the first people came up with the idea of early financial independence, because there was not more data at that time, you have taken this study to your own planning.
 Luckily for us all, the world continues to turn.
 New ideas are born and old ones are developed further.
 For example, Nobel laureate Robert Shiller taught us that the 10-year smoothed earnings ratio or “shiller CAPE” is much more meaningful than the normal price-earnings ratio to us and since then, the stock market valuations (and hence the level of future returns) have been much better appreciated.